core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * If the adversary re-injects the group request after the client has freed up the corresponding Token value, the client would not have anymore a valid, active request matching with responses that the servers sent to the replayed group request.

-It follows that, in either case, this replay attack would not accomplish anything on the client, although it does effectively target the servers in the group that do not implement the optional Message ID based deduplication.
+It follows that, in either case, this replay attack would not accomplish anything on the client, although it does target the servers in the group that do not implement the optional Message ID based deduplication.

 If Group OSCORE is used, such a replay attack is prevented on all servers, since a client protects each different request with a different Sequence Number value, which is in turn included as Partial IV in the protected message and takes part in the construction of the AEAD cipher nonce.
 Thus, a server would be able to detect the replayed request, by checking the conveyed Partial IV against its own replay window in the OSCORE Recipient Context associated with the client.